SarathChander1/Advancing-Liver-Tumor-Segmentation/README.md

 # Advancing-Liver-Tumor-Segmentation
-This project introduces a cutting-edge approach for liver tumor segmentation using a 3D convolutional neural network (3D CNN) integrated with attention mechanisms.
-The framework addresses challenges in medical imaging, such as low tumor contrast and complex morphologies, by enhancing feature extraction and improving segmentation accuracy.
+This project employs a deep learning model for semantic segmentation of MRI scan images, utilizing a custom neural network with attention mechanisms and Dice Cross-Entropy loss for better handling of imbalanced data.
+The model is trained to classify each pixel in an image, distinguishing between background and object (e.g., tumors or lesions).

+Key components of the project:

+Data Processing: Loads, preprocesses, and normalizes MRI scans for training and evaluation.
+Model Architecture: Uses a convolutional neural network (ConvNet) with attention mechanisms for improved performance on medical images.
+Loss Function: Combines Dice loss and Cross-Entropy loss to handle both pixel-wise accuracy and class imbalance.
+Visualization: Visualizes input images, segmentation outputs, and ground truth to assess model performance.
+Model Evaluation: Computes key metrics such as Dice score, Precision, Recall, F1-Score, and Confusion Matrix.